FREE CPR Classes

 CAT - Community Action Team

 Our Community Action Team, or CAT, is an active health partner in our communities and strives to fulfill our commitment to public education.
 Members are active EMS employees in our system who share an avid interest in educating and informing our citizens about EMS.
-For inquiries regarding ambulance Show and Tell sessions or participation in other school or educational functions, contact Lt.
-Michael Hall in the Training Division.
+For inquiries regarding ambulance Show and Tell sessions or participation in other school or educational functions, contact Micah Norman in the Training Division.
 Please provide adequate advance notice for presentation requests.

 Is it an Emergency?
 The American College of Emergency Physicians (TM) addresses common concerns